scalamolecule/sbt-molecule/README.md

 ### Tell sbt about your Schema definition files

 A Schema definition file contains a plain Scala object where you define partitions/namespaces/attributes of your Datomic database.
-Molecule use the information defined there to create all the boilerplate code needed to use Molecule in your code.
+The MoleculePlugin uses the information defined there to create all the boilerplate code needed to use Molecule in your code.

-You can have several Schema definition files in a project and each definition file will define a single database.
+You can have several Schema definition files in a project.
+Each definition file defines a single database.
 This is useful if you for instance want to experiment with various database designs during development.

 Schema definiton files should reside in directories named `schema` anywhere in your source code.